Falklian/cloudflare-ddns/README.md

 ## Purpose

-Having an internet connection with a dynamic address can cause hiccups for self-hosters.
-This tool can be set up using a cronjob to periodically update Cloudflare with any possible IP adress changes
+Having an internet connection with a dynamic IP address can cause hiccups for self-hosters.
+This tool can be set up using a cronjob to periodically update Cloudflare with any possible IP address changes

 ## Usage